Lubiąż Abbey: Church of the Assumption of Mary

 The interior of the church was comprehensively redesigned in Baroque style.
 From 1672 to 1682 the aisles were widened and decorated barrel vaulting added.
 The Gothic arches and the pillars of the central nave were fundamentally redesigned.
 "Open" chapels were laid out on the north and south corners of the ambulatory, covered with domes and with altars of St. Benedict and St. Bernard.
 The domes were decorated with stucco and frescoes in 1691/92.
 In the ambulatory, a memorial for the eight bishops of Wrocław interred there and valuable choir grille were erected in 1701.
 In 1781 a new high altar was erected, an artistic collaboration between Michael Willmann and sculptor Matthias Steinl.
 In total, Michael Willmann created 14 large baroque paintings for the church.
 At the beginning of the 18th century, the church was given a magnificent front with the new main facade.
 The new twin towers were crowned with baroque domes and the newly created space became the vestibule.
 From there a baroque portal led into the church.
 A Loreto chapel was also built north of the transept, in keeping with current European trends.
 It would later be converted to a sacristy after the abbey church became a parish.
 Over the next few centuries, minor renovations and repairs to this structure were made, with the biggest project being the renewal of Gothic windows from 1934-1937.

 The interior of the church, as with the rest of the abbey, was partially dismantled by the German Army during the building's tenure as a factory, and all but destroyed by plundering soldiers of the Red Army after the end of the war.
+The crypt was used to safeguard art during the war and ransacked by soldiers of the Red Army afterwards; the church continued to be stripped of remaining valuables into until the abbey's acquisition by the Fundacja Lubiąż.
 Apart from a few picture frames, remnants of the pulpit, the wrought-iron choir grille, and the restored polychrome ceiling paintings of the Prince's Chapel, nothing has been preserved of the interiors and furnishings of the monastery church.
 Today the church is almost in its original Gothic appearance, as all baroque decorations having been removed or, like most of the altars, burned.
 The surviving altars and stalls were moved to the parish church in Stężyca in the immediate aftermath of the World War II in order to replace furnishings destroyed by the German invaders there.
 The so-called "angel stalls" that once decorated the Choir were mainly burned, with the remains being exhibited in Brzeg's ducal castle.
 Some traces of the organ "nest" are still visible.
+In the 1990s, the crypt was restored, and the bodies of 93 monks (and Willmann) were identified in a complete form and reinterred in new baroque-style coffins.